 - Sunset in the Lounge Pool

-GOCO Spa Daios Cove will start all treatments with a complimentary fresh juice shot and a talk with guests about World Bathing Day.
-This will be followed by a host of activities planned throughout the day, including a morning walk by the beach, Aqua Aerobics, a stretching and yoga session and a self-scrub in the steam bath and use of therapeutic water circuits.
-Meanwhile GOCO Spa Ajman will showcase its traditional bathing rituals by running a special promotion on the traditional Moroccan bath.
+GOCO Spa Daios Cove started all treatments with a complimentary fresh juice shot and a talk with guests about World Bathing Day.
+This was followed by a host of activities planned throughout the day, including a morning walk by the beach, Aqua Aerobics, a stretching and yoga session and a self-scrub in the steam bath and use of therapeutic water circuits.
+Meanwhile GOCO Spa Ajman showcased its traditional bathing rituals by running a special promotion on the traditional Moroccan bath.

 How can you get involved?